wamdam/backy2/docs/source/cleanup.rst

 You can force the removal of a version by using ``--force``.

-``benji rm`` removes the version metadata and corresponding blocks from the *meta backend*.
+``benji rm`` removes the version metadata and corresponding blocks from the *metadata backend*.
 It also adds the removed block entries into a deletion candidate list.

 In order to really delete blocks from the *data backend*, you'll need ``benji